f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 System Settings
 ---------------

-Once the IP address has been defined system settings such as DNS servers, NTP, and external logging should be defined.
+Once the IP address has been defined, system settings such as DNS servers, NTP, and external logging should be defined.
 This can be done from the CLI, webUI, or API.

 System Settings via the CLI
 ===========================